apache/directory-site/source/apacheds/internal-design-guide/packaging/packaging.md

 * _rpmbuild_ for the *RedHat* installer (defaults to _/usr/bin/rpmbuild_)
 * TODO: Mac, Windows

-We use a default value, hard coded in the extended class, but this value can be ovveriden by the _pom.xml_ configuration, and overriden by the use of a *-D* flag on teh command line (which has the highest level of precedence).
+We use a default value, hard coded in the extended class, but this value can be ovveriden by the _pom.xml_ configuration, and overriden by the use of a *-D* flag on the command line (which has the highest level of precedence).

 Each extended class implements the _execute()_ method which is responsible for calling an _InstallerCommand_ class.
-These classes are teh one which create the packages.
+These classes are the one which create the packages.

+Here is the list of inherited classes:

+* _ArchiveTarget_: Create the tar.gz package
+* _BinTarget_
+* _DebTarget_: Generate a *deb* file to be used on *Debian* based platforms
+* _MacOsXPkgTarget_: Generate *Mac OS* platform packages
+* _NsisTarget_: Generate a 32 bits windows package
+* _RpmTarget_: Generate a *rpm* file to be used on *RedHat/CentOS* based platforms

 ## Linux Debian